ChesterYue/ohmyzsh-theme-passion/README.md

 You can see the followings at once:

-- Real Time
+- Real time
-- Login User
+- Login user
-- Working Directory
+- Working directory
-- Anaconda's Environment Name
+- Anaconda's environment name
-- Rich Git Status
+- Rich git status

 After command execution, you can see also:

-- Command Execution Time
+- Command execution time
-- Success/Error Hint
+- Success/Error hint

 ## Git Status Symbols